sgrolab/dictyviz/README.md

 conda activate optical3dflow
 ```
 ### 4. Running scripts
 To run scripts, navigate to the right directory and run the correct bash script.
-Note: the ONLY file that needs the optical3dflow environment to be activated is when running the 3Dflow.py script with the generate3Dflow.sh bash script.
+Note: the two files that need the optical3dflow environment to be activated is when running the 3Dflow.py file with the generate3Dflow.sh bash script and the findRegions.py file with the generateFindRegions.sh script.